derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/05/2022 16:21:10 : 3 Database Admins walked into a NoSQL bar.
+30/05/2022 16:22:49 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Schrodinger's attitude to web development: If I don't look at it in Internet Explorer then there's a chance it looks fine.
+Software salesmen and used-car salesmen differ in that the latter know when they are lying.
 <!-- replace-with-joke ends -->